serenaroseaini/MyMSC/README.md

 # MyMSC
-MyMSC stands for Malay Multimodal Sentiment Corpus
+MyMSC stands for Malay Multimodal Sentiment Corpus.

 It consists of video, audio and textual data in segmentation and full versions.
 MyMSC corpus was developed by:

-Serena Roseaini Taylor, Wan Fariza binti Fauzi
+Serena Roseaini Taylor, Dr.Wan Fariza binti Fauzi

-Introduction:
+# Introduction:

 The MyMSC corpus is made public for research purpose.
 MyMSC is a collection of 53 opinionated videos in Malay language, with 1208 segments.
 The videos were from political and social domain.